Trusted WordPress tutorials, when you need them most.

 WordPress Body Class 101: Tips and Tricks for Theme Designers

 Luckily, WordPress automatically adds CSS classes that you can utilize in your themes.
-Several of these CSS classes are automatically added to the <body> section of every page on a WordPress site.
+Several of these CSS classes are automatically added to the <body> section of every page on a WordPress website.

-In this article, we will explain the WordPress body class with tips and tricks for aspiring theme designers to utilize them in their projects.
+In this article, we’ll explain the WordPress body class.
+We’ll also share tips and tricks for using WordPress body classes, from years of theme development experience, to help you enhance your projects.

 Using WordPress body class for theme development